mavlink/MAVSDK-docs/en/contributing/build.md

 ## Building the Backend {#build_backend}

-The *Dronecode SDK* programming-language-specific libraries (e.g. [Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html), [Python](https://github.com/Dronecode/DronecodeSDK-Python#dronecodesdk-python)) share a common backend, which may optionally be built as part of the C++ library.
+The MAVSDK programming-language-specific libraries (e.g. [Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html), [Python](https://github.com/mavlink/MAVSDK-Python#dronecodesdk-python)) share a common backend, which may optionally be built as part of the C++ library.

 The cmake configuration step additionally depends on the `-DBUILD_BACKEND=ON` option.
 Otherwise the build is exactly the same as usual.